Wake Up Sid: Production

-Filming
+Shooting

-Wake Up Sid was shot entirely in Mumbai, including South Mumbai and Bandra.
-College scenes were filmed at H. R. College of Commerce and Economics near Churchgate.
+Wake Up Sid was entirely shot in Mumbai, covering the areas of South Mumbai and Bandra.
+The college sequence was shot at H. R. College of Commerce and Economics near Churchgate, Mumbai.

 Release

+Theatrical release

-Wake Up Sid was released theatrically on 2 October 2009, coinciding with the Gandhi Jayanti weekend.
+Wake Up Sid released on 2 October 2009, coinciding with the Gandhi Jayanti extended weekend.

+Television Rights

-The film's television rights were initially acquired by Colors TV, followed by broadcasts on UTV Movies and Bindass.
-After Disney's acquisition of Star India, it began airing on Star Gold Select.
+Wake Up Sid's television rights were sold to Colors at the time of its premiere, whence it would subsequently premiere on UTV Movies, and later Bindass.
+Eventually, after the Disney acquisition of Star India, the film began premiering with multiple slot re-runs on Star Gold Select.

+Home Video

+Wake Up Sid's DVD was published by UTV Home Video.

+Game

-The DVD was released by UTV Home Video.
-A mobile video game based on the film was also released by UTV Indiagames.
+UTV Indiagames also released a mobile video game based on the film.

 Reception

 Box office

-Wake Up Sid opened to strong box office performance both in India and overseas.
-The film grossed ₹215 million (US$2.5 million) worldwide during its opening weekend, including ₹170 million (US$2.0 million) from India.
-It ranked first at the Indian box office in its first and second weeks, fourth in its third week, and third in its fourth week.
-In international markets, the film collected US$717,977 in the United States and US$165,934 in the United Kingdom.
-By the end of its fourth week, it had grossed a combined total of US$348,351 in the UK and New Zealand.
-Released concurrently with Do Knot Disturb, Wake Up Sid captured a significantly larger share of the audience.
+Wake Up Sid opened well in India and overseas markets.
+Its opening weekend gross was ₹215 million of which the domestic gross was ₹170 million.
+It was number one in the box office during its first and second weeks, number four during its third week, and number three during its fourth week.

+In the United Kingdom, the film collected US$165,934, while in the US, the collections were US$717,977.
+By its fourth week, it grossed $348,351 in New Zealand and the United Kingdom.
+Do Knot Disturb also released during the same time, but Wake Up Sid got a larger portion of the audience.

 Critical reception

-Wake Up Sid received widespread critical acclaim.
-Reviewers praised its themes, screenplay, performances, direction, and contemporary narrative.
+Wake Up Sid received widespread critical acclaim upon release, with high praise for its novel concept, themes, direction, story, screenplay, soundtrack and performances of the cast.

-Subhash K. Jha from Bollywood Hungama called it "a triumph on many levels" and commended Ayan Mukerji's understated direction.
-Taran Adarsh, also writing for Bollywood Hungama, rated the film 4 out of 5 stars, describing it as "strongly recommended."
-Rajeev Masand of CNN-IBN gave it 3.5 out of 5, calling it a film that "has its heart in the right place" and praised Ranbir Kapoor's performance.
+Subhash K. Jha from Bollywood Hungama gave Wake Up Sid a rave review stating that it is, "a triumph on many levels [...]
+Ayan Mukerji takes the age-old dramatic conflicts of our commercial cinema into understated corridors.
+Similarly, Taran Adarsh of Bollywood Hungama gave the film 4 out of 5 stars as well as a "thumbs up" stating that it is "strongly recommended."
+Rajeev Masand of CNN-IBN gave the film 3.5 out of 5 stars, stating that Wake Up Sid "has its heart in the right place and marks the breakout of a bright, shining star who has come into his own so early in his acting career.
+Watch it, and be awestruck by Ranbir."

-Mayank Shekhar of the Hindustan Times gave it 3.5 out of 4, calling it a "sweet genre" film and drawing comparisons to Dil Chahta Hai (2001).
-Avijit Ghosh of The Times of India also rated it 3.5 out of 4, noting its relatable themes and emotional resonance.
-Noyon Jyoti Parasara of AOL India gave a similar rating, complimenting Mukerji for making a personal directorial mark despite producer Karan Johar's strong brand presence.

-Joginder Tuteja of Indo-Asian News Service rated the film 3.5 out of 5 and praised its originality and emotional restraint.
-Rachel Saltz of The New York Times described it as "Bollywood in an indie mood," noting its "quiet style and credible characters."

-Some critics offered more tempered responses.
-Sudhish Kamath of The Hindu noted that the ending felt like a "stock-ending" despite the film’s overall effectiveness.
-Varietys Joe Leydon called the film "instantly forgettable," but acknowledged the appeal of its leads and the film’s easy charm throughout its runtime.